 The principal limitation may not be the bias introduced by the simplicity of the decision boundaries.
-Indeed, this Donald Geman Dept. of Applied Mathematics and Statistics The Johns Hopkins University Baltimore, MD 21218 geman@jhu.edu may be an advantage in applications in which n is small relative to d ("small n, large d dilemma").
+Indeed, this may be an advantage in applications in which n is small relative to d ("small n, large d dilemma").
 For example, in the analysis of gene microarray data, simple methods, such as naive Bayes, perform quite well as compared to more complex ones [13].
 Moreover, more complex boundaries can be obtained within the same framework by mapping into a larger dimensional space via kernels [2].

 In our view, a more severe deficiency is insufficient invariance, especially with respect to variations in the imaging conditions, such as changes in illumination and the appearance of highly-structured clutter.
 In our own experience, the performance of object detectors based on linear tests often degrades under poor contrast (resulting in missed detections) or in high frequency clutter (resulting in false detections).
-One reason for this is that τ is fixed.
+One reason for this is that $\tau$ is fixed.
 Our objective is to render such linear tests less sensitive to distortions in the observables.
 It is doubtful that this can be entirely accomplished by pre-processing based on estimating imaging conditions.
 Or that invariance can be entirely learned from training examples.
 Some hard-wiring seems preferable.
 Here, we compare $L(\mathbf{X})$ to a sum of nondiscriminating features rather than to a fixed threshold, rendering the test at least partially invariant to intensity perturbations which degrade all the features in a similar fashion.

-Section 2 provides an overview of the method.
+Section 2 provides a rationale and overview of the method.
 The design strategy is described in more detail in §3, followed, in §4, by an explanation of why SNLTs are invariant to certain image intensity transformations when certain feature classes are used.
 Learning is addressed in §5 - how the design strategy is implemented in practice using a training set.
 Some experiments on face detection are presented in §6 in order to demonstrate the gains relative to fixed thresholds, as well as to illustrate SNLT stability.
 Finally, in §7, we critique our approach.

-2. Overview
+2. Rationale and Overview